 Please note that some events could be canceled due to the pandemic.
 So please check the information carefully when you plan your holiday.
 And also, please don’t forget to wear a mask and practice social distancing!
 Protect yourself and the people around you!

-The Guidable team hopes that you found this article a helpful piece of information!
+Now, if you’re in Japan, you can prepare for your Lunar New Year celebrations!
+The Guidable team hopes that you found this article to be helpful!
 After all, we aim for a better life for foreigners in Japan through all of our activities!
 So, stay tuned and follow us!

-Follow @guidablejapan for your daily dose of Japan!
+Follow @guidablejapan for your daily dose of Japan on Instagram!